 The national policy documents considered for Kazakhstan include the Strategic Development Plan until 2025 (SDP 2025), the Vision for transition to a Green Economy to support the Strategy 2050 (Green Economy 2050), the Fifth National Report for the National Biodiversity Strategy and Action Plan that was published in 2014 (NBSAP 2014), and the Nationally Determined Contribution that was published in 2016 (NDC 2016).
 The SDP 2025 aimed to mitigate the impacts of the global financial crisis, with UN Sustainable Development Goals as a reference point through the transition to diversified, sustainable economic growth.
 Aligned with the NBSAP 2014, Kazakhstan adopted the Green Economy 2050, approved by the Decree of the President of the Republic of Kazakhstan 2 577, aiming to harmonize relations between people and nature.
 The top priorities for the transition to a "green economy" include 1) more effective resource use and management (including water, land, and biological resources), 2) modernization of current infrastructure, 3) improved welfare of the populace and environmental quality, and 4) strengthening of national security, including water security.
-By 2050, Kazakhstan aims to increase the share of alternative and renewable energy sources by at least half of the country's total energy sustainable economic development, with a high level of scientific support for measures to preserve biodiversity and consistent state support in implementing the national strategy.
-Strategy 2030 suggests that coordinating institutions and accountability of state administration bodies, businesses, and civil society are essential in implementing its policy priorities.
+By 2050, Kazakhstan aims to increase the share of alternative and renewable energy sources by at least half of the country's total energy consumption.